isaackd/AnnotationsRestored/README.md

 ## Documentation of the Annotations Restored format
 Annotations Restored uses a different format than YouTube used for annotations.
 The Annotations Restored format is generally more compact than the YouTube annotations format.

 Each videos annotations consist of a list of annotations.
 Annotations are separated by the `;` character, with no spaces.
 Each annotation consists of a set of properties, separated by the `,` character, also with no spaces.
+Between each property and value is a `=` symbol.
 The properties for annotations are the following:
 #### Required Properties
 * `x`: the x coordinate of the annotation in pixels.
 * `y`: the y coordinate of the annotation in pixels.